ziotom78/ziotom78.github.io/_posts/2025-02-02-unsigned-and-c++.markdown

 collect2: error: ld returned 1 exit status
 ```

-(Note: you do not get this warning unless you specify `-Wall`; but you should *always* use `-Wall`!)

-My standard explanation is that the warning is motivated by the fact that `std::vector::size()` returns an unsigned integer, while the `i` variable is signed.
+The warning is generated because `std::vector::size()` returns an *unsigned* integer, while the loop variable `i` is a *signed* integer.
 (This is exactly what the compiler prints, but it seems that students do not like to carefully read compiler’s messages!)

-One of them wasn’t entirely satisfied by my explanation that `size()` should actually have been declared as `int` by the C++ standard, and he wrote me this email:
+When explaining this error, I always mention that `size()` should actually have been declared as `int` by the C++ standard.

+One of my students thought more about this and sent me this email:

 > …at first glance it doesn't seem entirely unreasonable to use an index variable without a sign for array and vector dimensions.
 A vector of dimension -5 doesn't make sense, so it would seem reasonable to remove ambiguity on the sign.
 I think the problem actually concerns managing vectors and arrays, because using an unsigned value, even when doing a loop for example, requires casting.